 “Six years ago we started our Thanksgiving Event and every year it has continued to grow and become better,” said Scott Wise, President and CEO of a Pots and Pans Production.
 “This year we are working with even more shelters and organizations to provide a great meal to over 350 people, and this year after our lunch is complete (remove) we will be delivering food to the Ronald McDonald House to feed over 100 people.
 We also take food to local nurses, doctors and families at area hospitals that aren’t able to enjoy Thanksgiving at home.
 Anything we have left that we can box up, many of our volunteers drive around the city to handout to the homeless that are living under bridges or on the streets.”

 “I am very blessed to be in the position I am in and believe it is my responsibility to motivate others to do good in our society and give back to all our communities that so proudly support us.
 I believe it is a social responsibility of success that you share this by reaching back and grabbing the hands of those that are less fortunate, clasp hands tightly and give someone a lift up,” continued Wise.

-Not only does Scotty’s provide a traditional Thanksgiving Dinner to those attending, they also give toys to the children and gift cards to each of the adults.
-During the month of November guests are able to purchase paper turkeys at any of the Scotty’s locations.
+Not only does Scotty’s provide a traditional Thanksgiving Dinner to those attending, they also give gifts to the children and to each of the adults.
+From now until November 10th guests are able to purchase paper turkeys at any of the Scotty’s locations.
 Guests can choose between a $1 or $5 turkey, place their name on it and then it hang it on the walls of the restaurants.
-The money from these sales will be used to buy toys for the children attending the event as well as gift cards to Marsh for the adults.
+The money from these sales will be used to buy gifts for the children and adults attending the event.

 All the food preparation, set up and service are provided by employees and guests who give the gift of their time to help make a difference.
 From wrapping gifts, to preparing the turkey and boxing up leftovers, it all happens from people who chose to donate their time.